-This is completed by the student with support from the Practice Supervisor or Practice Assessor who will identify the learning opportunities available during the placement and will reflect on their achievements.
+This is completed by the student with the Practice Supervisor or Practice Assessor who will take into account their learning objectives brought forward as well as objectives for this placement and will identify the learning opportunities available during the placement.
 If the Practice Supervisor completes the initial interview with the student they need to have agreed the learning plan with the Practice Assessor in advance and confirm this within the form.